Xavi-Arnau/react-sandbox/README.md

 -Using an express.js API made by myself

--Played around with animations - react-animate-height - react transition group
+-Played around with animations, react-animate-height, react transition group

 -react-paginate